Report of First Deputy Prime Minister Vasily Matyushevsky

 The court will have an exclusive right to terminate and cancel licenses.
-Alexander Lukashenko listened to a detailed report about it and remarked that, on the other hand, it is also inadmissible to overload the judicial system with the functions of other agencies.
+Aleksandr Lukashenko listened to a detailed report about it and remarked that, on the other hand, it is also inadmissible to overload the judicial system with the functions of other agencies.
 It was noted that to protect the lives, health, rights and legal interests of people licensing bodies will still have the right to freeze the operation of economic operators until they correct the violations of licensing regulations or until a court proceeding.

 Vasily Matyushevsky explained that, as a rule, a concrete business ceases to exist if a license is cancelled.
 “Therefore, this is a very sensitive issue for entrepreneurs, employees, and the society in general.
 In order to minimize this considerable risk there should be an adversary procedure when a licensing body should prove certain significant facts before the recall of a license in court,” he said.

 It is envisaged that starting from 1 July 2018 licenses will be issues only in the electronic form.
 There will be no paper licenses.
 The draft decree provides for the formation of a single register of licenses containing data on the issue and amending of licenses.
 All interested bodies will have accesses to this register on the Internet on a free of charge basis.

 According to Vasily Matyushevsky, a package of documents on liberalization was prepared jointly with the business community.
 “Its priority is to change the business environment, minimize administrative influence on this process and doing business expenses, to make it as transparent as possible, and, what is especially important, consistent and longstanding,” he said.